EXPLORE THIS STORY

 Show your friends how the world sees the same news differently.

-A million Palestinians head to the polls for fragmented municipal elections -- in Gaza, they vote by candlelight in the only city the Israeli army didn't invade.
+Around one million Palestinians head to the polls for fragmented municipal elections — in Gaza, voting takes place by candlelight in the sole city not invaded by the Israeli military.

 65/100Notable divergences appear between perspectives